yegor256/blog/_posts/2014/jun/2014-06-09-objects-should-be-immutable.md

 from the code without affecting the second one.

-I hope this example demonstrates that the code manipulating immutable objects is more readable and maintainable, b ecause it doesn't have temporal coupling.
+I hope this example demonstrates that the code manipulating immutable objects is more readable and maintainable, because it doesn't have temporal coupling.

 ## Avoiding Side Effects